JCGutierrezConcha/Predict-Frogs-Presence-Using-Climate-Data/README.md

 ## Select Best Model

-To choose the final model, we will train the tuned models with data from full train and evaluate their performance with test
+To choose the final model, we will train the tuned models with data from full train dataset and evaluate their performance with test dataset.

 We selected the model with high ROC_AUC score, which is Random Forest.